 To prepare the system for its role as a server:

-You can also set "virtual" bandwidth caps that can be assigned to incoming or outgoing transfers by group or by user.
+You can also set "virtual" bandwidth caps that can be assigned to incoming or outgoing transfers by user.
 For more information, see Controlling Bandwidth Usage with Virtual Links (GUI).

 You can configure your server to run other customized scripts when an individual file transfer starts or stops, or when a transfer session starts or stops.
 For more information, see File Pre- and Post-Processing (Prepost).